soloproyectos-ts/easyvg/README.md

-# easyvg
+# Easy SVG
-A library to facilitate SVG operations.
+A library to operate with SVG elements in a easy way.